SAP/luigi/docs/navigation-parameters-reference.md

 - **hideSideNav** if set to `true`, the left navigation disappears when you click the affected node.
 It is set to `false` by default.
 - **category** defines a group of views separated with a headline and an icon.
 You should define at least one node in a group should as an Object with **label** and **icon** properties.
 For all other nodes, you can set **category** as a string with the `label` value.
    - **label** is a string that represents the title of the category
-   - **icon** is the name of an icon, without the `sap-icon--` prefix, from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the label in the side navigation or instead of the label in the top navigation.
-In case you accidentially define different icons in a category group, only the first one is used.
+   -  **icon** is the name of an icon, without the `sap-icon--` prefix.
+Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
+The icon is displayed next to the node label in the side navigation or instead of the label in the top navigation.
+In case you accidentally define different icons in a category group, only the first one is used.

 ## Context switcher